 Does our organization need to have programs in several countries in order to be considered for the Humanitarian Prize?

 No. Each year we receive nominations for eligible organizations that work in anywhere from one to more than 100 countries.
 Even an organization that works in a single country may present a model for humanitarian work that merits visibility and replication in other parts of the world.

 My organization is a branch/chapter office with its own 501(c)3 status.
 Are we eligible?

-Your organization is eligible to be nominated.
+Nominees may not be local offices or member organizations of parent organizations, or fiscally sponsored organizations.
 However, if your organization has a parent organization, we request that it be the nominee.

 I work for a program/project initiative of a larger institution.
 Is my initiative eligible?

 Unfortunately, all eligible nominees must have their own 501(c)3 status.
 A program or project initiative of a larger institution, regardless of whether it has its own budget, is ineligible for the Prize.
 The institution would need to be the nominee.